VVelox/Monitoring-Sneck/README.md

 The second is ignored as it is a comment.

-The third creates a check named geom_foo that calls env with and sets the PATH to the the variable defined on line 1 and calls check_geom_mirror.
+The third creates a check named geom_foo that calls env with and sets the PATH to the the variable defined on line 1 and then calls check_geom_mirror.

-The fourth is a example of an error that will show what will happen when you call to a file that does not exit.
+The fourth is a example of an error that will show what will happen when you call to a file that does not exist.

 The fifth line will be ignored as it is blank.